 While you’re buying your ironing tools, go ahead and pick up a lint roller.
 It is cheap and great for quickly cleaning up pesky pieces of threads that insist on clinging to your ironing board or dress in progress.

 I like the big Scotch-Brite Lint Roller.

-A tailor’s ham, a seam roll, a sleeve board, and a clapper are commonly recommended pressing tools.
+A tailor’s ham, a seam roll, and a sleeve board are commonly recommended pressing tools.

 Here’s what you need to know about these pressing tools…

-It has two sides: one side is wool and the other side is cotton.
+It has two sides: one side is wool (plaid) and the other side is cotton.
 The cotton side is for fabrics that require a high temperature when pressing.
 And the wool side is for fabrics that require a lower temperature setting.